k8s-live-migration-AY2526/live-pod-migration/vagrant/README.md

 - [Vagrant](https://www.vagrantup.com/downloads) installed
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [Parallels](https://www.parallels.com/) installed
-- At least 8GB RAM available for VMs
+- Optional: At least 8GB RAM available for VMs, if you don't have that much free RAM, vagrant can still run, although you might experience some performance issues

 ## Cluster Architecture